 Malcolm Parson is best known for his work as a member of both Turtle Island Quartet and Carolina Chocolate Drops.
 As a composer, he had his first break in 2019 by collaborating with Brian McOmber on the soundtrack to Little Woods (dir.
 Nia Dacosta).
-Since then, his film work has continued with projects such as Good Ol Girl, Ballet After Dark, LA28, Laying Flowers.:.Setting Fires, The World’s Greatest Storyteller, The Sentence of Michael Thompson and currently If I Go Will They Miss Me.
+Since then, his film work has continued with projects such as Good Ol Girl, Ballet After Dark, LA28, Laying Flowers.:.Setting Fires, The Sentence of Michael Thompson, If I Go Will They Miss Me and currently Love Lizzo.
 As a cellist, he has performed on several featured films including Palmer, A Man Named Scott, Kingdom of Silence, Mudbound, and Blow The Man Down.
+Recently he was the string arranger for Spencer Zahn and Dawn Richard's"Pigments"and "Pele" by Luedji Luna feat.
+Mereba.

 Born in New Orleans, he moved to Atlanta at the age of 11 and began studying cello privately through Atlanta Symphony Orchestra’s “Talent Development Program.
 He later earned his B.M in Contemporary Writing and Production from Berklee College of Music.